-In honor of the upcoming release of Bombshell, Ava’s first leading role in one of my novels, I’m going to take us down memory lane, week by week.
+In honor of the upcoming release of the Ava novels, I’m going to take us down memory lane, week by week.
 This week’s stop?
 An exploration of how made up Ava really is ;-).

 How Made Up is Ava?

 If you follow me regularly, you are privy to my time in the Caribbean..but what you didn’t know is this: Once upon a time, I lived in the paradise of the U.S. Virgin Islands.
 St. Croix.
 A big yellow house in the rainforest.
 I had a best friend.
 Natalie.
 An actress/singer—with a Canadian father and Bahamian mother—who had recently returned from years performing and working in the states.
 We sang together, although I’ll admit hers was the high voice and mine the low and twangy.
 We laughed and cried with each other.
 We shared our hearts and opened up about issues that seem like such lightning rods a decade later, almost like if you talk about them that makes you some kind of “IST” (rac-IST, for example): what it’s like to be mixed race, how it feels to be a minority (me in the islands, her in the Colorado, New York, and Los Angeles), the inherent privileges of birth.
 She taught me how to be a Freshwater West Indian, how to RELAX and lime a little.
 We’ve visited: her in Texas, me back in the islands, but it’s not the same, and I miss her nearly every day.